 The WC/WN star WR 126 is unique to our sample.
-The only notable emission lines are the C-He-blend around 4650 Å, the C ${\rm IV}$ 5808Å-line, and three minor lines.
-Two of them can easily be associated with He ${\rm II}$.
+The only notable emission lines are the C-He-blend around 4650 Å, the C tv 5808 Å-line, and three minor lines.
+Two of them can easily be associated with He II.
 The peak around 7100 Å, however, does not match any line usually seen in WC spectra.
-However,
+However, WN stars display a blend of N tv lines in this place.
+For this

 Table 4.
-Parameters of the Galactic single WC stars
+Parameters of the Galactic single WC stars.